derhass/glx_hook/README.md

 relative to the buffer swap of the _previous_ frame, and `latency` is just the observed latency at the respective timing probe.
 The data for frame 0 might be useless.

+Use `GH_LATENCY=$n` to limit the number of frames the GPU lags behind.
+The following values might be used:
+* -2: no limit (the default)
+* -1: limit to 0, force a sync right _after_ the buffer swap
+* 0: limit to 0, force a sync right _before_ the buffer swap
+* >0: limit the number of pending frames to `$n` (requires a context supporting the `GL_ARB_sync` extension)

+This can be helpful in situations where you experience stuttering in a GL application.
+Preferably, you should use `GH_LATENCY=1` to not degrade performance too much.

 ### INSTALLATION: